-In line with the Consumer Goods Forum's (CGF's) Social Resolution on Forced Labor, Colgate joins the CGF in acknowledging the broad societal problem of modern slavery and commiting to eradicate forced labor from our supply/value chains.
-We believe that every worker should have freedom of movement, no worker should pay for a job, and no worker should be indebted or coerced to work.
-Through work with the CGF, Colgate participates in the Social Sustainability Committee and its Palm Oil Working Group and associated task forces.
-Colgate supports collaborative work commissioned through the CGF such as a recent report published in November 2018; "Assessing Forced Labor Risks in the Palm Oil Sector in Indonesia and Malaysia" conducted by the Fair Labor Association.
-Insights from the report have been developed into a publicly communicated high level action plan with concrete activities planned through 2019 and beyond.
+In line with the Consumer Goods Forum's (CGF's) Social Resolution on Forced Labor, Colgate joins the CGF, acknowledging the broad societal problem of modern slavery and commitment to eradicate forced labor from our supply/value chains.
+We believe that every worker should have freedom of movement, no worker should pay for a job and no worker should be indebted or coerced to work.